 At the start of the season, as I emptied out the contents of my makeup bag in the search for any kind of illuminating product to pour over my face/bathe in, I couldn’t help but wonder if my skin would ever get its glow back.
 Sure, I could slather my cheekbones in my favourite Lumene Invisible Illumination Instant Illuminizer (£22) and mix as much Shiseido Synchro Skin Illuminator (£33) into my foundation as is humanly possible in order to create a believable faux radiance, but deep down I knew that my skin was suffering.
 But that was then, before I discovered the multitasking wonder balm that the celebs swear by to keep glowing throughout the seasons.

-No, you might not immediately associate a skin balm with Hollywood royalty, but it turns out this super-affordable product works wonders at giving skin a lit-from-within radiance.
+No, you might not immediately associate a cheap skin balm with Hollywood royalty, but it turns out this super-affordable product works wonders at giving skin a lit-from-within radiance.
 Originally formulated to provide a protective barrier over dry, cracked skin, more recently, the super hydrating balm, which contains hydrating glycerine and repairing panthenol, has been repurposed for a number of beauty tasks.
 Whether you’ve got dry hands, eczema or you simply want to get your winter glow back, this little tube might just hold the answer.

 Keep scrolling to see all of the different ways that some of the biggest celebs out there are using it.